If you need HELP, SUPPORT or just have a GDPR question please call +44 (0) 208 133 2545 or email us at email@example.com.

-In order to prepare, companies can review existing policies and data processes to identify gaps and incorporate an effective accountability programme.
+Companies should have reviewed existing policies and data processes to identify gaps and incorporate an effective accountability programme.
 Senior management should be aware of the requirements and ensure a fully compliant programme is in place.
-A Data Protection Officer can be appointed if one is required.
+A Data Protection Officer should be appointed if one is required.
 Further information on the risk-based approach, Data Protection Impact Assessments, Prior Consultations and Data Protection Officers is provided below.

 The GDPR introduces a risk-based approach that involves assessing the risks presented by data processing activities and responding appropriately.
 This should take into account the nature, scope, context, purpose of the processing and the potential risks to the rights and freedoms of individuals.
 The relevant obligations for ‘high risk’ processes are notifications of breaches, conducting a data protection impact assessment and prior consultations with Data Protection Authorities.

 Types of processing or processing operations that are likely to have a high risk to the rights of individuals, particularly when using new technology, require the controller to carry out an assessment of the impact in advance.
 This includes processes that involve automated processing, such as profiling, that leads to decisions that can have a legal effect on individuals, or large scale processing of personal data relating to special categories of data or criminal convictions.
 The Data Protection Officer, where designated, can advise on the assessment.